+Integrated unit.
 The Joint Experimental Molecular Unit (JEMU) is an integrated research infrastructure funded by the Belgian Science Policy and supported by the Royal Belgian Insitute of Natural Sciences (RBINS, Brussels) and the Royal Museum for Central Africa (RMCA, Tervuren).
-JEMU is aimed at supporting scientific exploitation of natural history collections in the fields of DNA barcoding, phylogeny reconstruction and archiving biological specimens.
+JEMU is aimed at supporting scientific investigation using natural history collections in the fields of molecular systematics, phylogeny reconstruction, DNA barcoding, population genetics.
+JEMU also assists in archiving biological specimens.

 Members (see contact for more information)